vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 ### Express Middlewares

-An Express application is essentially a series of middleware function calls that get invoked after the server receives a request and before a response is generated.
+An Express application is basically a series of middleware function calls that get invoked after the server receives a request and before a response is generated.
 Each middleware function has access to the request object, the response object, and the next function in the request-response cycle.
-The next function takes the control to the next middleware that succeeds the current middleware.
+The following function takes the control to the next middleware that succeeds the current middleware.

 ![Error handling middleware in Express.js](../images/Express-middlewares-and-error-handling-Image-1.jpg)